 The only downside is that some of the details and explanations are in the Thai language only.

 While you’re there, take a moment and appreciate the architecture of the majestic temple.
-As of January 2020, the temple is under renovation.
 The entrance to Wat Kaew Korawaram is free of charge!

 Sunset & Nightlife in Ao Nang Beach

 Now we’re talking about one of the most popular beaches in Thailand – Ao Nang Beach.
 This well-trodden beach is often the spot to be for sunset views.